joeldrake/di-next/_posts/how-to-build-a-repl.md

 #### Debounce

-I suggest also adding a simple debounce to the function that updates the iframe content.
+I suggest also adding a debounce to the function that updates the iframe content.
 Here is a simple implementation of debounce that can be used if you do not already have lodash in your project.

 ```javascript
 const debounce = (fn, wait = 250) => {